Fareena-Ansari/Fareena-Ansari/README.md

 ### Hi there 👋 I'm Fareena Ansari

 I'm a Civil Engineer currently pursuing master's in Water Resources Engineering from IIT Guwahati, Assam.
-Inclined

 <!--
 **Fareena-Ansari/Fareena-Ansari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.